 Use the Screening widget

-The widget displays on the right side of the map.
+The widget displays on the right.

 - Define an area of interest with one of the provided tools.